 Data-Driven Dilemmas

-Statistics paint a stark picture: According to data from firm JLL, San Francisco boasts the highest office vacancy rate among major U.S. cities, hovering around 32%.
+Statistics paint a stark picture: According to data from real estate firm JLL, San Francisco boasts the highest office vacancy rate among major U.S. cities, hovering around 32%.
 This troubling figure highlights the economic struggles facing the city, where empty storefronts are now a common sight.
 The impending mayoral election represents an opportunity for citizens to choose a leader who can effectively address these issues and catalyze a recovery.

-In light of the grim statistics, recent changes in local governance signal a shift in political ideology.
+In light of the grim statistics, recent changes in local governance signal a potential shift in political ideology.
 There is growing momentum for moderate, centrist candidates within the local Democratic Party, especially following recent local elections.
 Traditional progressive issues appear to have taken a backseat to pressing concerns like public safety and the housing crisis.
 Political science experts note a growing chasm between voters’ priorities and those championed by the progressive wing.

 With the election shaping up as a competitive affair, incumbent Mayor London Breed faces a formidable challenge from a diverse field of 13 candidates, all vying for voter support in a ranked-choice voting format.
 Polls indicate that issues surrounding crime and public safety resonate more with voters than traditional progressive agendas, such as restorative justice and social equity.